romanmatyus/crm-users-module/README.md

     	- addAllowedDomains('another.domain.com', 'some.other.domain.net')
 ```

+## Secured admin login

+### Required Google Sign-In

+To enhance security, one may require all users with admin role to log-in using Google Sign-In, if they want to access admin interface.
+User verification security then relies on Google security mechanisms to identify potentional abuse.

+- To turn on this option (called "**Secured login**"), check Authentication section of CRM settings.
+- After enabling the option, each admin user has to connect Google Sign-In to his/her CRM account.
+- In addition, each such user has to be acknowledged by adding `secure_login_allowed` flag to `user_meta` table.

+### Two-factor authentication

+Currently, 2FA authentication is not implemented.

 ## Data retention configuration

 You can configure time before which `application:cleanup` deletes old repository data and column which it uses by using (in your project configuration file):